Aeroluna/LunaCoopMod/README.md

 - Increased Ultralisk (and variants) allied push priority from 0 to 1 (now pushes allied units out of the way when moving).
 - Increased Mothership (and variants) allied push priority from 0 to 1.
 - Reduced Archon (and variants) collision radius with structures from 0.75 to 0.56 (Does not affect collision with other units).
+- Burrow and Unburrow have been separated into two separate buttons.
+- Burrowed and Unburrowed Zerg unit types will now be on the same tab-select, and both will be selected when double clicking on units.

 Copied from Versus.